No Mercy (2001): Storylines

-No Mercy featured professional wrestling matches that involved different wrestlers from pre-existing feuds, plots, and storylines that were played out on Raw and SmackDown!—World Wrestling Federation's (WWF) television programs.
-Wrestlers portrayed a villain or a hero as they followed a series of events that built tension, and culminated in a wrestling match or series of matches.
+No Mercy featured professional wrestling matches that involved different wrestlers from pre-existing feuds, plots, and storylines that were played out on Raw and SmackDown!—the WWF's television programs.

-The predominant rivalry heading into the event was between Stone Cold Steve Austin, Kurt Angle and Rob Van Dam.
+The predominant rivalry heading into the event was between "Stone Cold" Steve Austin, Kurt Angle, and Rob Van Dam.
 At Unforgiven, Angle defeated Austin to win the WWF Championship.
 On the October 4 edition of SmackDown!, Van Dam defeated Angle to earn Austin a WWF Championship match against Angle.
 On the October 8 edition of Raw, Austin defeated Angle to win the WWF Championship, with the help of the WWF Commissioner William Regal, who turned on Angle and the WWF by helping Austin in winning the title.
 As a result, Regal joined The Alliance.
 On the October 11 edition of SmackDown!, the WWF CEO Linda McMahon fired Regal from his position of WWF Commissioner and replaced him with a new Commissioner.
 Later that night, Van Dam lost a match to Chris Jericho after interference by Austin.
 As a result, Van Dam confronted Austin.
 The new Commissioner was revealed to be Mick Foley, who appeared at the spot and announced that Austin would defend the WWF Championship against Van Dam and Angle in a Triple Threat match at No Mercy.
 On the October 21 edition of Heat, Foley announced that the Triple Threat match would be contested under no disqualification rules.

 Another major rivalry heading into No Mercy was between The Rock and Chris Jericho over the WCW Championship.
-On the October 8 edition of Raw, WCW Owner Shane McMahon announced that he would team with Rob Van Dam against Jericho and Rock in a tag team match.
-Van Dam pinned Rock after Jericho accidentally nailed Rock with a chair shot.
-After the match, Rock confronted Jericho in a backstage segment where Jericho attacked Rock.
+On the October 8 edition of Raw, WCW Owner Shane McMahon announced that he would team with Rob Van Dam against Jericho and The Rock in a tag team match.
+Van Dam pinned The Rock after Jericho accidentally nailed The Rock with a chair shot.
+After the match, The Rock confronted Jericho in a backstage segment where Jericho attacked The Rock.
 On the October 11 edition of SmackDown!, Jericho defeated Van Dam to become the #1 contender for the WCW Championship at No Mercy.